HEALTH AND WELFARE IN SCHOOL

 If your child uses an inhaler to relieve asthma symptoms, this should be in school at all times, accessible in their tray so it can be used when necessary.
-Doctor’s surgeries will always supply additional inhalers for school use.
+Doctors' surgeries should supply additional inhalers to parents for school use.
 School inhalers will be returned during the summer holidays – please check the expiry dates, keep a diary note at home and renew them as necessary.
-Aerochamber devices to make inhalers easier to use can also be obtained from the doctor’s and should be in school with the inhaler.
+Aero-chamber devices to make inhalers easier to use can also be obtained from the doctor’s and should be in school with the inhaler if needed.

 Unfortunately, schools are an ideal environment for headlice.
 Please check your child’s scalp regularly and take appropriate action for every member of the family if you find lice or eggs.
 Further information on tackling headlice effectively can be found on parenting or child health websites or ask in school for advice.
 If you are having persistent problems with headlice, you can contact the School E-nurse for help.
 Please ask in school for details on how to use this service.

 INFECTION CONTROL ADVICE

 Tummy bugs can often strike and your child will need to be at home if this happens.
 If there has been vomiting or diarrhoea, please leave 48 hours from the last episode before returning your child to school.
-In the case of diarrhoea, this should be 48 hours.
-Please ensure that rigorous hand washing prevents the spread of infection from child to child.
-Impetigo, conjunctivitis and ‘slapped-cheek’ disease are all highly infectious and regularly seen in school - please familiarize yourself with the symptoms of these and other common childhood infections so you can take prompt action if your child becomes ill.
+Please note that rigorous hand washing prevents the spread of infection.
+Impetigo, conjunctivitis and ‘slapped-cheek’ disease are all highly infectious and regularly seen in school - please familiarise yourself with the symptoms of these and other common childhood infections so you can take prompt action if your child becomes ill.
 Please let school know if your child has been diagnosed with any illness.

 MEDICINES IN SCHOOL

-If your child is having problems with eating problems, bedwetting, emotional difficulties, behaviour, sleeping and other child health-related issues please contact school and we will try to help you with this or refer you to the e-school nurse.
+If your child is having problems with eating, bedwetting, emotional or behaviour difficulties, sleeping and other child health-related issues please contact school and we will try to help you with this or refer you to the e-school nurse.

-If you have any safeguarding concerns regarding a child please speak to one of the Designated Safeguarding Leads in school.
+If you have any safeguarding concerns regarding a child please ask to speak to one of the Designated Safeguarding Leads in school.

 About the nasal spray flu vaccine